-Over the years Inter Development Fútbol (IDF) have been committed to working to working with players at a level that prepares them to advance and be competitive at the collegiate and professional level.
+Over the years Inter Development Fútbol (IDF) has been committed to working with players at a level that prepares them to advance and be competitive at the collegiate and professional level.

-All IDF players have always been told that it takes a minimum of 6 years to build a footballing foundation that prepares them to realize their full potential and move into the next phase of their football career prepared for the challenge.
+IDF players have always been informed that it takes a minimum of 6 years to build a footballing foundation that prepares them to realize their full potential and move into the next phase of their football career prepared for the challenge.

 Last year we had Ajani “Jay” Fortune go to Atlanta United and continue on to play international football, representing Trinidad & Tobago in the FIFA CONCACAF World Cup Qualifiers.
 Jay spent his entire youth at IDF learning to play the game.